 Budgeting for that once-a-month expense can be daunting.
 And it becomes the center of all your monthly outlays.
 Sometimes the money runs out and you have to figure your way through it all.

 I managed to circumvent a high rental payment several times by trading for repairs to the buildings I lived in for a specified number of months.
 Another time, free rent was part of the deal where I was the maintenance supervisor for the apartment complex I held a unit at.
 I also brought an empty complex back to life that sat dormant for years.
 Half the going rate was my monthly rental cost as a result.
 That was the combined amount for a 2 bedroom unit for myself and my wife and an efficiency unit for my mother-in-law.

-Other cost saving venues could include:
+Other cost saving venues included in my exploratory endeavors were:

-- Doing the yard work yourself
+- Doing the yard work myself

 - Doing the bookkeeping for him or her